-Velcro strap closure climbing shoes allow climbers to control the level of tightness and with the advantage of easy slip on and off.
+Velcro strap closure climbing shoes allow climbers to control the level of tightness with the advantage of easy slip-on and off.
 Velcro strap closure climbing shoes are versatile and it is suitable for bouldering, sport, and multi-pitch climbing

 Types of outsoles